Congenital Myasthenic Syndromes (CMS)

 What causes congenital myasthenic syndromes (CMS)?

-At the normal neuromuscular junction, a nerve cell tells a muscle cell to contract by releasing the chemicalacetylcholine (ACh).
+At the normal neuromuscular junction, a nerve cell tells a muscle cell to contract by releasing the chemical acetylcholine (ACh).
 ACh attaches to the ACh receptor — a pore or "channel" in the surface of the muscle cell — twisting it open and allowing an inward flux of electrical current that triggers muscle contraction.
 These contractions enable someone to move a hand, dial the telephone, walk through a door or complete any other voluntary movement.

-CMS results from flaws in genes necessary for making the ACh receptor or other components of the neuromuscular junction.
-The many types of CMS are grouped into three main categories named for the part of the neuromuscular junction that’s affected: presynaptic (the nerve cell), postsynaptic (the muscle cell) or synaptic(the space in between).
+The many types of CMS are grouped into three main categories named for the part of the neuromuscular junction that’s affected: presynaptic (the nerve cell), postsynaptic (the muscle cell) or synaptic (the space in between).
+Some proteins can affect both presynaptic and postsynaptic regions of the junction.

 How is CMS inherited?